Sikatram/iot-gas-station-analysis/README.txt

 This program reads csv files exported from the mobile application BLE Scanner

-The csv files include in this project were collected by myself by going to gas stations around the San Diego area
+The csv files included in this project were collected by myself by going to gas stations around the San Diego area

 Each file's time spans approximately 20 minutes

-Two files were generated at Mobil stations -- (one in downtown San Diego and one of the counties outskirts) The other file, varso_gas.csv, was generated in a rural area and not as commercial as the Mobil brand
+Two files were generated at Mobil stations -- (one in downtown San Diego and one in the San Diego county's outskirts) The other file, varso_gas.csv, was generated in a rural area and not as commercial as the Mobil brand

 Run $python main.py to see results